Chapter 4 Working With Windows

 Touchpads and Touchscreens

 A touchpad, typically found on laptops, can be used in place of a mouse.
-Touchpad gestures may vary by computer and what settings are selected.
-For instance a single click may result with a tap of a finger on the touchpad.
+Touchpad gestures (finger actions) may vary by computer and what settings are selected.
+For instance, a single click may result with a tap of a finger on the touchpad.
 For a right click, the user may tap two fingers or press the lower right corner of the touchpad.
-Using the settings, the user can select the figure movements (e.g., tap, swipe up, swipe right) for different computer actions.
+Using the settings, the user can select the finger movements (e.g., tap, swipe up, swipe right) for different computer actions.

 A touch screen can detect the touch input from a user.
 Touch screens are used for smartphones, personal computers (e.g., laptops), tablets, and kiosks.
-Not all touch screens gestures are the same between devices.
-Some of the common gestures include:
+Not all touch screens gestures are the same among devices.
+Some of the common gestures include the following:

 • Zoom in: Place two fingers in different locations on the screen and pinch them together.
 This is called pinching.